nirmalachundawat/Breast_Cancer_Prediction/README.md

-# Breast Cancer Prediction
+## Breast Cancer Prediction
-This is a Breast Cancer prediction project.
+This is a Breast Cancer prediction project using Support Vector Classifier.